LawLuo: A Multi-Agent Collaborative Framework for Multi-Round Chinese Legal Consultation: Framework

-\subsubsection{Boss}
+We created a \textbf{L}egal \textbf{C}onsultation \textbf{R}eport \textbf{G}eneration dataset called \textbf{LCRG}, which includes 420 legal consultation dialogues and their summary reports.
+Each summary report is carefully written by professional lawyers.
+We used LCRG to fine-tune the Chinese base model BaiChuan, enabling the model to generate consultation reports from legal consultation dialogues.
+A legal consultation summary report sample is shown in Appendix \ref{appendix_a}.

+\subsection{Boss}

-The boss agent is responsible for evaluating the lawyer and secretary agents.
-Essentially, the boss agent is a Reward Model (RM).
-We first train a binary evaluation RM, $RM: o \mapsto y$, where $o$ represents the output of the lawyer or secretary agent, and $y$ represents the RM’s evaluation of $o$, categorized into “better” and “worse”.
-The training objective of the RM is to minimize the following loss function:
+The boss agent is responsible for evaluating and optimizing the performance of the lawyer and secretary agents.
+We treat the boss agent as a binary reward model, $B: o \mapsto y$, where $o$ represents the output of the lawyer or secretary agent, and $y$ represents the evaluation of $o$ by the boss agent, categorized as "better" or "worse."
+The training objective for the boss agent is to minimize the following loss function:

 where \( y_i \) represents the true label of the \( i \)-th sample, taking values of either 0 or 1, which correspond to ``worse'' and ``better'', respectively.
-Besides, \( \hat{y}_i (o_i; \theta_{RM}) \) denotes the probability that RM predicts the \( i \)-th output \( o_i \) as “better."
+Besides, \( \hat{y}_i (o_i; \theta_{B}) \) denotes the probability that boss predicts the \( i \)-th output \( o_i \) as ``better''.

-We employed the PPO algorithm \cite{wang2020truly} during the reinforcement learning phase, an efficient reinforcement learning method that utilizes RM's evaluation outcomes to guide the updates of the LLM.
-This approach further aligns the LLM's performance with the preferences of human experts (the boss agent).

-Based on the definitions of the agents, we constructed a collaborative pipeline designed to imitate the SOP of legal consultations in real law firms, as illustrated in Figure \ref{pipeline}.
-The pipeline begins with the user initiating a consultation.
-Subsequently, the receptionist agent refers the user to an appropriate lawyer agent based on the user's inquiry.
-The lawyer agent then engages in a dialogue with the user, utilizing the ToLC algorithm to clarify any ambiguous inquiries.
-Once the consultation concludes, the secretary agent compiling the conversation records between the user and the lawyer agent into a consultation report and submitting it to the user and the boss.
-The boss agent evaluate the responses generated by the lawyer agent and the reports generated by the secretary agent to optimize the their subsequent outputs.
+We adopt the PPO algorithm \citep{wang2020truly} to enable reinforcement learning between the boss agent and the lawyer agent, as well as between the boss agent and the secretary agent.
+Through this reinforcement learning, the boss agent continuously optimizes the lawyer and secretary agents.

-\section{4.
-Experimental Setup}
+\section{Experimental Setup}

 All our experiments were conducted on a 40G A100 GPU.
 The PyTorch 2.3.0 and the HuggingFace Transformers 4.40.0 were used.
 The learning rate for LoRA fine-tuning was set to 0.00005, with a training batch size of 2, over a total of 3 epochs, and model weights were saved every 1,000 steps.
 Additionally, the rank of LoRA was set to 16, the alpha parameter was set to 32, and the dropout rate was set to 0.05.
-The case database used in the ToLC algorithm was sourced from the China Judgments Online website.

-\section{5.
-Results and Analysis}
+\section{Results and Analysis}